Peter Burwash: After tennis tour playing days

-After retiring from professional tennis in 1975, he founded a tennis management company.
+After retiring from professional tennis in 1975, he founded a tennis management company, Peter Burwash, International.
+His main contemporaries, Nick Bollettieri, Vic Braden and Dennis Van der Meer, focused on tennis coaching, tennis research and instructor training, respectively.
+Burwash was known for training tennis teachers to become well-rounded business professionals.

 Burwash was a United States Professional Tennis Association Master Professional and has coached many tennis players, including Venus Williams and Serena Williams, Greg Rusedski, Andrew Sznajder, and Sébastien Lareau when he won the gold medal in doubles with Daniel Nestor at the 2000 Olympics.

 During his career, Burwash both played and coached in 134 countries.

 Burwash is the author of 10 books on a variety of topics.

-He toured the world giving motivational speeches, giving approximately 100+ speeches a year.
+He toured the world giving motivational speeches.

 Burwash has commentated for The Sports Network (TSN) and the Canadian Broadcasting Corporation (CBC), for their coverage of the Rogers Cup.

 Burwash was the recipient of numerous awards, including Hall of Fame inductions for the Tennis Industry, the USPTA, the Hawaii USTA, the University of Toronto, and the Northern California USTA.

-Burwash was a vegetarian and has lectured on the topic.
+Burwash was a vegetarian and lectured on the topic.
 In 1983, he authored Peter Burwash's Vegetarian Primer.

 Death

-Burwash died in Carmel, California, on 7 July 2022.
+Burwash died in Carmel, California, on 7 July 2022, aged 77.